officelearn/azure-docs.sv-se/articles/logic-apps/logic-apps-enterprise-integration-b2b-list-errors-solutions.md

 **Fel Beskrivning**: inget avtal hittades med identiteter: ' AS2Identity ':: ' Partner1 ' and'AS2Identity ':: ' Partner3 '

-**Användar åtgärd**: ogiltigt AS2-från-eller AS2-to som kon figurer ATS för avtal.
+**Användar åtgärd**: ogiltigt AS2-From eller AS2-To har kon figurer ATS för avtal.
 Korrigera AS2-meddelandets "AS2-from"-eller "AS2-to"-rubriker eller avtalet för att matcha AS2-ID: na i AS2 meddelande rubriker med avtals konfigurationer.

 ## <a name="as2"></a>AS2